MarcPartensky/nvim/README.md

 This is how the folder should look like at the end.

 ## Congratulations!
-If you are done, congratulations! otherwise add an issue and I will check it out!
+If you are done, congratulations! otherwise add an issue if you find one and I will check it out!
+Pull requests are also welcome!